uhlig-it/shop-alarm/README.markdown

 # Disarm

 Listens to an input device via `evdev` and, on Enter, publishes the entered text to an MQTT topic.
+A listener would than, on message, disable the alarm system.

 # Installation